quii/go-specs-greet/README.md

 ## Recap

-We're talking about "black-box" tests that verify your system behaves as expected from the outside.
-The tests do not have access to the innards of the system it tests.
+We're talking about "black-box" tests that verify your system behaves as expected from the outside, from a "**business perspective**".
+The tests do not have access to the innards of the system it tests; they're only concerned with **what** your system does rather than **how**.

 ## Anatomy of bad acceptance tests